 With this 2019 release, Diptyque pays tribute to Paris, the city that’s such an integral part of its identity.

 The intro belongs to the citrus hues of Italian bergamot.
 It’s fresh, zesty and slightly bitter in all the best ways.
-Peppercorn brings spicy rosiness to the proceedings, setting the scene for the full-on heart of rose.
+Peppercorn brings spicy rosiness to the proceedings, setting the scene for the full-on heart of a rose.

 Sourced from Turkey and Bulgaria, this is no lady-like take on the queen of florals.
 It’s rich, fruity, in full bloom, almost dirty.
 Ylang-ylang from the Comoros, not usually known for its sedateness, is very much in the background.